LogoLaunchSaaS

 Newsletter Integration

-The scheduled jobs feature integrates with the newsletter system to send broadcast emails:
+Custom jobs can integrate with the newsletter system to send broadcast emails:

 });